 Carlos goes deep into the aspects of Lucid dreaming, guided by help from the female members of Don Juan’s party, and ends up dealing with forces from the realm of the Inorganic Beings.
-This work is full of high strangeness and “easter eggs” from the knowledge of the sorcerers of ancient Mexico.
-The Art Of Dreaming is a great reading for those who wish to take their dreaming to the next level, and beyond!
+This work is full of mysteries and so called “easter eggs” from the knowledge of the sorcerers of ancient Mexico.
+The Art Of Dreaming is a great read for those who wish to take their dreaming to the next level, and beyond!

 The active side of infinity is a collection of stories from Carlos Castaneda’s life.
 Carlos claims that he compiled these stories on Don Juan’s suggestion, as a means to redeploy unused energy from those events.
 If a sorcerer reorders the memorable events of their life into a collection, it can allow them a vehicle for the emotional and energetic adjustment needed to venture into the unknown.

 The Wheel Of Time is a collection of quotes selected from Castaneda’s first eight books.
 According to Castaneda, the collection of quotes began as an attempt to collect a series of quotes that would be interesting to read and ponder.
 Instead, the collection of quotes took on their own momentum, hinting at a deeper meaning.
 The quotes seemed to draw Carlos into a mood of the sorcerers of ancient times.
 Sorcerers who had razor sharp focus on a mysterious force that they called intent.
-By using this force, those ancient sorcerers were able to focus on the wheel of time.
-Instead of being stuck in time they way that average humans are, these ancient sorcerers were able to see time not only as it recedes from them, but also as it advances, in the other direction.
+By using this force, those ancient sorcerers were able to manipulate the wheel of time.
+Instead of being stuck perceiving time the way that average humans do, these ancient sorcerers were able to see time not only as it recedes from them, but also as it advances upon them, in the other direction.

 The Wheel Of Time encapsulates another perspective of our world, set in motion by a force greater than human comprehension, and steeped in the struggle of the spiritual warrior.
 An ongoing work of human understanding is contained in this book.